krishabbashyal/task-manager/README.md

 Depending on the status, the task will display in the respective category.
 Unchecked will be in "Incomple" but checked boxes will show in the "Complete" tab.

 ![](https://user-images.githubusercontent.com/68142356/141003862-27961095-268f-4ecf-83f1-ddc64d4296bf.png)

+More features such as rooms, friend system, and task alerts coming in the future, possible on a new framework.